squirrelphp/queries-bundle/README.md

                     password: "%database_password%"
                     charset:  UTF8
             tags:
-                - { name: squirrel.connection, connectionName: default, connectionType: mysql, isDefault: true }
+                - { name: squirrel.connection, connectionName: somename, connectionType: mysql, isDefault: true }

 You can use any DBAL connection settings, and the service name (`database_connection` in this case) is irrelevant.
 For the tag, just make sure:

 - to use one of the three supported database types as `connectionType`: `mysql` for MySQL/MariaDB, `pgsql` for PostgreSQL, `sqlite` for SQLite
 - set a unique `connectionName` for each tag entry

 If you set `isDefault` to true, that connection will be registered as `Squirrel\Queries\DBInterface` which you can then use as a type hint in your services.
+Only one connection can be the default!

 If you have multiple connections and need to reference them in your service definitions, you can specifically inject them through the `connectionName` - just prefix it with `squirrel.connection.` to get the correct registered service name.
 So for a connectionName of `mysql_remote`, the service in Symfony would be called `squirrel.connection.mysql_remote`.

+### PDO extra configuration passed to Doctrine

+- For all connections, `PDO::ATTR_EMULATE_PREPARES` is set to false, so real query and values separation is enabled instead of emulating it via PDO.
+You should not notice this in any way, even in terms of performance: it was tested, and when script and database are running in the same network there is no measureable difference.
+Your script and database would need to be apart by some distance for any possible effect to manifest.
+- For MySQL, `PDO::MYSQL_ATTR_FOUND_ROWS` is set to true, meaning the "affected rows" reported for UPDATE queries are the found rows in the database, even if nothing changed by executing the UPDATE.
+By default with MySQL you get the "changed" rows, which is a behavior no other database has or even supports, so it is not a good behavior to rely on.
+- For MySQL, `PDO::MYSQL_ATTR_MULTI_STATEMENTS` is set to false, so multiple statements in one query are not possible.
+When using Squirrel Queries regularly this should make no difference whatsoever (as the library only does one query at a time), but if you do something custom with the Doctrine connection this makes sure you cannot shoot yourself in the foot, as multiple statements per query were a source of security exploits in the past and have little real world relevance.

 Adding layers
 -------------